 Unhealthy diet, lack of exercise, being overweight and smoking are the top causes of heart attacks in adults.
 Are these the same factors that are responsible for increasing heart attacks in youngsters too?
 Studies have found that heart attacks have been alarmingly increasing in youngsters.
 What could be responsible for this increasing number of heart patients among youngsters?
 Let's take a look.

-Heart attacks can happen in younger people; however, they are more common in older individuals.
-A study at the Harvard School of Public Health shows that young adults are more likely to ignore warning signs than adults.
+Heart attacks can happen in younger people however, they are more common in older individuals.
+But it was found that young adults are more likely to ignore warning signs than adults.
 Chest discomfort, throat discomfort, backache, indigestion, chills and panic attacks are not taken for a serious health problem by youngsters.
-Know-how of the symptoms is the key to identify and prevent heart attacks as many who suffer a heart attack never realised they could be at risk.
+But these symptoms are the key to identify and prevent heart attacks as many who suffer a heart attack never realised they could be at risk.

-Children consume more fat, calories and salt nowadays, thanks to the bad food choices.
-These foods not only contribute extra calories, but sodium and saturated fat which can take a toll on their heart health.
+Children consume more fat, calories and salt nowadays.
+They are the worst food choices among youngsters.
+These foods not only contribute extra calories, but also contain sodium and saturated fat which can take a toll on their heart health.